goyanedelv/dhondt-subpactos/README.md

 * Data: a dataset cointaining Name of the candidates, Coalition, District, Party and Votes.
 Preferred labels: Candidato, Pacto, Partido, votacion.
 This data is for all districts.
 * District: number of the district.
 * Seats: seats of the district.

+### Output.

+* A data frame containing the elected members of the district.